jpforcioli/github_howto_jsonrpc_api/007_device_management/007_device_management.rst

 Introduced in #1310194 (FortiManager 8.0.1).

-This allows you to generate ZTP URLs from CLI scripts.
+This allows you to generate ZTP URLs from CLI scripts and Jinja CLI scripts.

 The following example shows how to generate a ZTP URL from the ``cli_script_001`` CLI script for the ``dev_001`` managed device in the